jzhoulab/Seqstr/README.md

 # Seqstr Documentation

-Seqstr (pronounced as seq-string) is a lightweight tool to compile string input into genomic sequences.
-It is designed to provide a concise and flexible way to specify long genomic sequence that can be used for downstream analysis.
-It can be used for example for web server interfaces to avoid transferring long genomic sequences.
-Seqstr allows using a combination of genome interval coordinates, raw sequence nucleotides and specifying mutations.
-It is flexible in parsing many sections of string inputs together into a single coherent output sequence.
-Seqstr can also render multiple sequences outputs for downstream comparisons.
+Seqstr (pronounced as seq-string) is a lightweight tool to compile simple string input into long genomic sequences.
+It is designed to provide a concise and flexible way to specify long genomic sequences that can be used for downstream analysis.
+For example, it can be by web servers to avoid transferring long genomic sequences.
 Seqstr is also a format specification, which can be implemented in different languages.
 We also provide a test suite for verifying an implementation.

+Seqstr allows using a combination of genome interval coordinates, raw sequence nucleotides, and specifying mutations.
+A single sequence can be flexibly composed by concatenating multiple subsequences.
+Seqstr can also represent multiple named sequences for downstream applications.

 ## Contents